spiral/docs/docs/en/component/data-grid.md

 // the value will be converted to int and the price should be equal to 7
 $filter = $filter->withValue('7');

-// this value is not applicable due to it is not numeric
+// this value is not applicable as it is not numeric
 $filter = $filter->withValue([123]);
 ```

-Next specifications are available for grids for now:
+The next specifications are available for grids now:

 * [all](#filter-specifications-all)
 * [any](#filter-specifications-any)